 Soderman and Burial Coves.
 Burial Cove has good anchorage for small craft.

-Nations village of Matilpi, where the ruins of one house remain.
+Indian Islands lie off the abandoned First Nations village of Matilpi, where the ruins of one house remain.
 Small craft can find good anchorage behind the islands.

 Port Harvey